 ESD Standards: An Annual Progress Report by The ESD Association Industry standards play a major role in providing meaningful metrics and common procedures that allow various manufacturers, customers, and suppliers to communicate from facility to facility around the world.
 Standards are increasingly important in our global economy.
 In manufacturing, uniform quality requirements and testing procedures are necessary to make sure that all involved parties are speaking the same language.
-In ESD device protection, standard methods have been developed for component ESD test models to measure a component's sensitivity to electrostatic discharge from various sources.
+In ESD device protection, standard methods have been developed for component ESD stress models to measure a component's sensitivity to electrostatic discharge from various sources.
 In ESD control programs, standard test methods for product qualification and periodic evaluation of wrist straps, garments, ionizers, worksurfaces, grounding, flooring, shoes, static dissipative planar materials, shielding bags, packaging, electrical soldering/desoldering hand tools, and flooring/footwear systems have been developed to ensure uniformity around the world.
-The ESD Association (ESDA) is dedicated to advancing the theory and practice of Electrostatic Discharge (ESD) protection and avoidance.
-The ESD Association is an American National Standards Institute (ANSI) accredited standards developer.
-The ESD Association's consensus body is called the Standards Committee (STDCOM) which has responsibility for the overall development of documents.
+The EOS/ESD Association, Inc. (ESDA) is dedicated to advancing the theory and practice of electrostatic discharge (ESD) protection and avoidance.
+The ESDA is an American National Standards Institute (ANSI) accredited standards developer.
+The Association's consensus body is called the Standards Committee (STDCOM) which has responsibility for the overall development of documents.
 Volunteers from the industry participate in working groups to develop new and to update current ESDA documents.
 STDCOM is charged with keeping pace with the industry demands for increased performance.
-The existing Standards, Standard Test Methods, Standard Practices, and Technical Reports assist in the design and monitoring of the Electrostatic Protected Area (EPA), and also assist in the testing of ESD sensitive electronic components.
+The existing standards, standard test methods, standard practices, and technical reports assist in the design and monitoring of the electrostatic protected area (EPA), and also assist in the stress testing of ESD sensitive electronic components.
 Many of the existing documents relate to controlling electrostatic charge on personnel and stationary work areas.
 However, with the ever increasing emphasis on automated handling, the need to evaluate and monitor what is occurring inside of process equipment is growing daily.
-Since automation has become more dominant, the Charged Device Model (CDM) has become the primary cause of ESD failures and thus the more urgent concern.
-Together the Human Body Model (HBM) and Charge Device Model cover the vast majority of ESD events that might occur in a typical factory.
+Since automation has become more dominant, the charged device model (CDM) has become the primary cause of ESD failures and thus the more urgent concern.
+Together, the human body model (HBM) and charged device model cover the vast majority of ESD events that might occur in a typical factory.
 The ESD Association document categories are: